mk-fg/pulseaudio-mixer-cli/README.rst

 module must be installed (either via OS packaging system, or e.g. ``pip install --user pulsectl``).

-If using older scripts with dbus interface, make sure dbus-python package is installed. module-dbus-protocol will be loaded automatically there, if necessary.
+| If using older scripts with dbus interface, make sure dbus-python package is installed.
+| module-dbus-protocol will be loaded automatically there, if necessary.
+| Thse use dbus only and don't need pulsectl module, unlike mk3 version.

 Requirements (pa-mixer-mk3.py)
 ``````````````````````````````